-- Reflect on your behaviour and lifestyle patterns: are you working more and prioritising yourself less?
+- Reflect on your behavior and lifestyle patterns: are you working more and prioritizing yourself less?
 Are you more irritable?
 Are you getting enough sleep?
 Are you maintaining regular eating patterns?
 Are you drinking too much?

-- Listen to the people you trust: what are your friends and family telling you about your behaviour?
+- Listen to the people you trust: what are your friends and family telling you about your behavior?
 What are your healthcare professionals recommending?

 Preventing career burnout

-If you’re experiencing more stress than usual, it’s essential to start prioritising self-care and focusing on stress management.
+If you’re experiencing more stress than usual, it’s essential to start prioritizing self-care and focusing on stress management.

-- Prioritise some time for yourself.
-For the next month, book in at least four things a week that will recharge your energy levels.
+- Prioritize some time for yourself.
+For the next month, book at least four things a week that will recharge your energy levels.
 Start small.
-This might include meditating, reading, sleeping in, spending time in nature, light exercise or simply focused attention on your breathing.
+This might include meditating, reading, sleeping in, spending time in nature, light exercise, or simply focused attention on your breathing.

 - Remember that stress is your own response to a stressful situation.
 Spend some time writing down what stressful situations you’re currently experiencing at work and home.
-Consider how you might relook at these situations to minimise your stress.
-If you’re unable to reframe your stress response, you may need to ask for help from your manager or HR, or distance yourself from the stressful situation.
+Consider how you might relook at these situations to minimize your stress.
+If you’re unable to reframe your stress response, you may need to ask for help from your manager or human resources team or distance yourself from the stressful situation.

 Acting in your best interests

 If you’re currently experiencing burnout you need to take urgent action.
-You need to put yourself first and prioritise some serious ‘you time’.
-This means detaching yourself from the world, wrapping yourself up in cotton wool and allowing your mind and body to recover.
+You need to put yourself first and prioritize some serious ‘you time’.
+This means detaching yourself from the world, wrapping yourself up in cotton wool, and allowing your mind and body to recover.

-Beyond this, prioritising sleep, good nutrition, gentle exercise and finding yourself a good support network are also essential.
+Beyond this, prioritizing sleep, good nutrition, gentle exercise, and finding yourself a good support network are also essential.
 Remember, if you want to function at your best you need to be at your best, which requires an investment in you.

 2 Gallup, Employee Burnout, Part 1: The 5 Main Causes